Yu-An-Shih/FLAG/Readme.md

 Please view `spec2sva/main.py` for more execution options.

-### 2. LLM-based Property Filtering
+### 2. LLM-based Property Filtering & LLM-as-a-judge

-The LLM agents can be found in the `LLM-based_property_filtering/` directory.
+All LLM agents can be found in the `LLM-based_property_filtering/` directory.
 Each agent is implemented by Python scripts that (1) creates a batch file to query LLMs via the [OpenAI Batch API](https://platform.openai.com/docs/guides/batch) and (2) parses the model outputs to obtain the results.
 Please refer to the Python scripts for detailed prompts and configurations.

-### 3. LLM-as-a-judge

-The LLM agent for the judge model will be uploaded soon.

 The grammars used in our experiments are listed under the `grammar/` directory.
 The corresponding template sets are under the `templates/` directory.
 The timing diagrams and results for each protocol mechanism can be found under the `test_cases/` directory.
 Intermediate results produced by each LLM agent are also stored in its corresponding `work/` directory.